Executive and Professional Development

 What You Will Learn

-- Learn how to identify your message/issue and use the right information to communicate
+- How to identify your message/issue and the best information to communicate

 - How to be concise and comprehensive

-- How to be strategic by understanding what your audience needs
+- How to be strategic by understanding what your readers need

 - The art of summarizing from more detailed source materials